June 2026 · Patch 7.1f

 You should only engage when your Rage is near full and your team is ready to follow immediately.
 A common mistake is engaging in Mini hoping to transform mid-fight.
 Instead, you need to plan 10–15 seconds ahead, prepare Mega, and force a fight near a wall with a clear angle.
 Without that setup, your engage loses most of its value.

-Why is Gnar inconsistent in ranked?
+Q.02 Why is Gnar inconsistent in ranked? +

 His inconsistency comes directly from his Rage mechanic.
 Unlike other champions, he cannot freely choose when to engage.
 If a fight starts before he’s ready to transform, he becomes weak.
 This makes his impact highly dependent on game tempo and his ability to anticipate fights.